 You must create your product in CloudBlue Connect.
 Please review this page for more information about product configuration in CloudBlue Connect.

-When you configure the listing to enroll to a certain Provider, you must select the AWS Marketplace.
+When you configure the listing to enroll to a certain Distributor, you must select the AWS Marketplace.

 You can use the product submission process to make your products available on the AWS Marketplace.